logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 Go to the managed identity created above.
 Click on *Azure role assignments* in the left column.
 Click on *Add role assignment*.
 For the *Scope* select *Resource group* or *Subscription* depending on your preference.
 Select the *Role* *AcrPull* and click on *Save*.

 Repeat the same operation with the following roles:

 * AcrPush
 * AcrDelete
-* Azure Kubernetes Service Contributor Role
+* Azure Kubernetes Service User Role

 !!! warning
     You will also need to attach storage access permissions to the managed identity, see [Creating and configuring a storage](getting_started.md#step-2-creating-and-configuring-a-storage)

 Once finished the role assignments should look similar to the picture below.
-Note that hopsworks-stage is used as the resource group throughout the example setup.

 <p align="center">
   <figure>